Hospice Aide Jobs: CNA and CHHA Jobs at VITAS

 What Does a CNA or CHHA Do at VITAS?

-At VITAS Healthcare, certified nursing assistants (CNAs) and certified home health aides (CHHAs) fill the crucial role of hospice aide on our interdisciplinary care teams.
+Caring for patients nearing end of life means being able to make a meaningful difference every single day.
+At VITAS Healthcare, certified nursing assistants (CNAs) and certified home health aides (CHHAs) do this important work, filling the crucial role of hospice aide on our interdisciplinary care teams.

-VITAS hospice aides are key members of each patient’s interdisciplinary hospice team.
-They specialize in providing direct, personal care to our hospice patients, and they serve as valuable resources for patients’ families.
+VITAS hospice aides are key members of each patient’s team.
+They are committed to their patients, and work alongside peers who are just as passionate.
+They live their purpose providing direct, personal care to hospice patients and serving as valuable resources for patients’ families.

 CNA and CHHA Job Description

-- Perform light housekeeping pertaining to the patient
+- Perform light housekeeping pertaining to the patient, such as making the patient’s bed or tidying the patient’s immediate environment

 - Act as the “eyes and ears” on the patient for the broader hospice team

-The ideal hospice aide is a flexible “people person” and agile worker, a caring individual and a compassionate healthcare professional whose daily responsibilities might shift as patients’ needs change and evolve.
+The ideal hospice aide has a can-do attitude and is a flexible “people person”—a caring individual and a compassionate healthcare professional whose daily responsibilities might shift as patients’ needs change and evolve.

 What’s the Difference Between a CNA and a CHHA?